ten-protocol/go-ten/design/bridge_design.md

 The wormhole implementation requires that a fee is paid for each published message.
 This is something we should implement exactly as is in order to prevent people spamming huge messages on L2 for little gas cost that result in Obscuro having to pay for them being submitted to the L1!

 The problem we will experience is that the native currency on Obscuro L2 will be different from the native currency on L1 - ETH.
-This means that if we were to collect fees in the native token, they might end up causing us a loss when publishing the messages if the price of ETH:OBX does not go in a favourable direction.
+This means `ETH : OBX` pair volatility might result in losing money on gas costs.

 I see a couple of possible solutions to this:
 1. Collect the fees in `WETH` when calling `publishMessage`.